-Being a pilot is not a nine-to-five job and unusual working hours should be expected.
-The length of a working day varies depending on the company and route but can range from three to twelve hours.
-The start times of a day will often differ depending on the route, sometimes beginning in the early morning and sometimes late at night.
+Expect to work unusual hours as being a pilot is not a 9am to 5pm job.
+The length of a working day varies depending on the company and route, but can range from three to twelve hours.
+Start times will often differ depending on the route, sometimes beginning in the early morning and sometimes late at night.

 What to expect

-- As pilots can often be on standby duty, they generally need to live near the airport where they are based so they can get there at relatively short notice.
+- You'll often be on standby duty so you'll need to live near the airport where you are based to get there at relatively short notice.

-- Pilots working for short-haul airlines often have their working shifts for a month or two ahead.
-This results in a more stable working/home life balance.
+- If you work for short-haul airlines you'll generally receive your shifts a month or two in advance.
+This results in a more stable work/life balance.

-- Long-haul airline pilots are expected to spend much greater periods of time away from home as they will fly further distances.
-This means that they often have to adjust to different time zones and may regularly stay overnight at their destinations.
+- If you are a long-haul airline pilot you'll spend greater periods of time away from home, flying long distances.
+You'll need to be able to adjust to different time zones and may regularly stay overnight at your destinations.

 - Pilots are restricted to 900 flying hours per year.
 On scheduled airlines, the workload is spread evenly throughout the year; on charter airlines, the summer months are busier than the winter months.